 Fairfield County Will & Trust Disputes Attorney

-When a loved one passes away and their estate is distributed through the probate process, a beneficiary or trustee who feels as though they are being improperly treated or discriminated against may opt to dispute the execution.
-A poorly-constructed or vague will or trust may be subject to additional scrutiny, particularly in instances where there is pre-existing family disagreement or drama.
-When this occurs, it is important to have the services of a skilled New Canaan probate attorney on your side to assist with the dispute resolution.
+When a loved one passes away and their estate is in the probate process, a beneficiary/heir who feels as though the will is invalid, the intentions of the decedent are not being discharged or that they are being improperly treated may opt to dispute the execution.
+A poorly-constructed or vague will may be subject to additional scrutiny, particularly in instances where there is pre-existing family disagreement or drama.

 Helping You Avoid a Stressful Dispute